 3. Income Capitalization Approach

-Often just referred to as the income approach, this method of appraisal allows for the estimation of the value of a piece of real estate based on the income that it will generate.
-This is done by dividing the net operating income (NOI) by the capitalization rate (cap rate).
+Often just referred to as the income approach, this method allows for the estimation of the value of a piece of real estate based on the income that it will generate.
+This is accomplished by dividing the net operating income (NOI) by the capitalization rate (cap rate).

 Net Operating Income ÷ Capitalization Rate = Property Value

-For those of you who are not familiar with net operating income or capitalization rates, it might be difficult to complete the above formula.
-With that said, let’s look more into these two items:
+For those of you who are unfamiliar with net operating income and capitalization rates, it might be difficult to complete the above formula.
+With that said, let’s look more into these two items so you have a better understanding:

 What is Net Operating Income (NOI)?

-The NOI is the income that’s remaining once all operating expenses (maintenance, insurance, property management fees, and the like) have been subtracted, as well as other items that reduce the overall income.
-As an example, a rental property has an income of $100,000 a year, and also has $70,000 in operating expenses – the net operating income, in this case, would be $30,000.
+The NOI is the income remaining after all operating expenses (maintenance, insurance, property management fees, and the like) have been subtracted, as well as other items that reduce the overall income.
+As an example, let’s say a rental property has an income of $100,000 a year and $70,000 in operating expenses – the net operating income, in this case, would be $30,000.

 What is a Capitalization Rate (Cap Rate)?